74hc595/PIC16F1-USB-Bootloader/README.md

 Its minimal size rightfully puts to shame existing C-code-based bootloaders such as [mine](https://github.com/majbthrd/pic16f1454-bootloader).

-This project takes the concept of Matt's bootloader, but overhauled the code to instead implement the industry-standard [DFU protocol](http://www.usb.org/developers/docs/devclass_docs/DFU_1.1.pdf) that is supported under multiple Operating Systems via existing tools such as [dfu-util](http://dfu-util.sourceforge.net/).
+This project takes the concept of Matt's bootloader, but overhauled the code to instead implement the industry-standard [DFU protocol](http://www.usb.org/developers/docs/devclass_docs/DFU_1.1.pdf) that is supported under multiple Operating Systems via existing tools such as [dfu-util](http://dfu-util.sourceforge.net/) and [webdfu](https://github.com/devanlai/webdfu).

 This bootloader also has the added advantage of CRC-14 protection of the user application.